- write down detailed information, and then progressively sort this text into a logical order

 - establish and describe ‘what will be done’ rather than ‘what will not be done’

-- include what the intent, aspirations or expectations are, when they apply and to whom they apply.
+- include what the principles, intent, values, and expectations are, when they apply and to whom they apply.

-(refer Procedure Template, Flowchart Template (VISIO) / Flowchart Template (PDF) / Key Shapes)
+(refer Procedure Template / Flowchart Template (PDF) / Key Shapes)

 - describe the actions undertaken to achieve the policy intent